googlegenomics/bigquery-examples/1000genomes/README.md

 <img src="figure/shared_variants_by_pop.png" title="plot of chunk shared variants by pop" alt="plot of chunk shared variants by pop" style="display: block; margin: auto;" />

 The plot is interesting but a little too busy.
-Let's break it down into separate plots for common and rare variants.
+Let us break it down into separate plots for common and rare variants.

 First, common variants:
 <img src="figure/shared_common_variants_by_pop.png" title="plot of chunk shared common variants by pop" alt="plot of chunk shared common variants by pop" style="display: block; margin: auto;" />

 There seems to be some interesting shape to this plot, but the sample counts are a little misleading since the number of samples within each super population is not the same.
-Let's normalize by total number of samples in each super population group.
+Let us normalize by total number of samples in each super population group.
 <img src="figure/shared_common_variants_by_percent_pop.png" title="plot of chunk shared common variants by percent pop" alt="plot of chunk shared common variants by percent pop" style="display: block; margin: auto;" />

 Its interesting to see that the Asian superpopulation has both the most variants for which all samples match the reference and also the most variants for which all samples differ from the reference.